 Spirulina may also act in a preventative manner, where the increase in liver fat in response to a high fat, cholesterol, and Alcohol diet with additional statin drugs was halved with Spirulina supplementation.

-In rats, Spirulina shows rehabilitative and preventative mechanisms to reduce liver fat buildup; seemingly potent
+In rats, spirulina shows rehabilitative and preventative mechanisms to reduce liver fat buildup.
+The effect seems potent

 These mechanisms have been tested in humans, and in a series of case studies where three persons were treated with 4.5g Spirulina for 3 months each and later assessed by ultrasound found an average decrease in ALT by 41%, including the third case where the pathological level of ALT was reduced 34%.
 Triglycerides, total cholesterol, LDL-C, and the cholesterol:HDL-C ratio all decreased on average by 19%, 16%, 22% and 18%; respectively.
 This was thought to be secondary to universal improvements in the levels of fatty liver seen via ultrasound (biopsies not taken).

-May be able to reduce fatty liver build-up as induced by the diet and appears to be quite potent at doing so independent of lifestyle changes (and even with combined statin and alcohol usage in rats), with limited human evidence showing just as promising results.
-Appears to be quite moderately potent, but quite reliable
+Spirulina may be able to reduce fatty liver build-up as induced by the diet and appears to be quite potent at doing so independent of lifestyle changes (and even with combined statin and alcohol usage in rats), with limited human evidence showing just as promising results.
+It appears to be quite moderately potent, but quite reliable

 Components of Spirulina appear to hold relatively general anti-viral effects in vitro, with relative affinity for the herpes simplex virus with an EC50 of 0.069mg/mL.